Alastair Canaway is a Research Fellow within the Health Economics Unit.

 Like so many other sixth form students, after several indecisive years as a school pupil with little idea of what to do with his life, Alastair decided to study economics at university simply ‘because it was his best subject’.
 Consequently, he studied economics at the University of Sheffield.
 Through his time at University he excelled at sport spending several years on the athletics and cross country committee whilst regularly competing in the British University Championships (BUCS).
 In his final year with few ideas of what career path to take he signed up for a module in health economics; it was an act that would shape his life.

 The extraordinarily useful yet inherently flawed nature of health economics piqued his interest and led to him studying and completing the MSc in Economics and Health Economics at the University of Sheffield.
 Upon completion of his dissertation he took up the role of Research Fellow at the University of Birmingham (October 2010).
-Within the first 6 months of his working career, he had administered and completed a pilot study investigating the methodological properties of economic instruments in children.
+Within the first 12 months of his working career, he had administered and completed a pilot study investigating the methodological properties of economic instruments in children.
 This project also investigated the sensitivity of economic instruments to changes in weight in children.
-The results from this study will shortly (July 2011) be reported at the Health Economics Study Group conference as well as being published in peer reviewed journals.

-Alastair is currently providing health economics assistance on the West Midlands Active Lifestyle & Healthy Eating in Schools (WAVES) Trial.
+Alastair is currently conducting the economic evaluation for the West Midlands Active Lifestyle & Healthy Eating in Schools (WAVES) Trial alongside Dr Emma Frew.